-Again, we recommend that the employee is advised of their right to be represented or accompanied at the meeting by a trade union representative or work colleague.
+The employee should also be advised of their right to be represented at the meeting by a trade union representative or work colleague.
 A member of Human Resources should normally be present.

 Arrangements should be communicated before the meeting.

 At the appeal hearing, the employee should be asked to go through his/her grounds of appeal.
 The hearing may be adjourned if necessary for further investigation.